Los Angeles Police Department resources: Detective/police officers ranks

-Supervisory terminology
+Supervisory levels

 The following names are used to describe supervision levels within the LAPD:

 ‡ As detectives are considered specialists within the LAPD, they are normally considered to be separate from the uniformed line of command.
 The senior-most detective is therefore permitted to take charge of an incident when it is necessary for investigative purposes, superseding the chain of command of other higher-ranking officers in attendance.

 Technology and policing systems

-Predictive Policing
+Predictive policing

-Predictive Policing is an approach to policing that uses algorithms to predict when future crimes are most likely to occur.
+Predictive policing is an approach to policing that uses algorithms to predict when future crimes are most likely to occur.
 Through artificial intelligence, data is gathered and used to identify suspicious patterns, locations, activity, and individuals.
 The technology is based on network models and risk models.
 Network models predict specific types of crime using information based on time and location to predict when and where to look for crimes.
 The prediction model utilizes geo-spatiality to provide information on crimes.
 In 2008, then-Chief William Bratton began working with federal agencies to assess the use of a more predictive approach to policing.
 Though certain cities such as Santa Cruz, Oakland, and New Orleans banned predictive policing over concerns surrounding its disproportional effects on racialized communities, the practice continues in the LAPD.

-Los Angeles' Strategic Extraction and Restoration Program
+Los Angeles Strategic Extraction and Restoration Program

-The Los Angeles’ Strategic Extraction and Restoration Program (LASER) began in 2011 and is a strategy that includes location-based and offender-based models.
+The Los Angeles Strategic Extraction and Restoration Program (LASER) began in 2011 and is a strategy that includes location-based and offender-based models.
 It began in 2011 and was funded by the Smart Policing Initiative.
 This program uses a point based system where individuals are assigned a LASER score, which is later used to evaluate their potential risk.
 This system was created with the intention of targeting individuals who are most likely to commit a crime based on data around crime history.
 Points are designed based on gang membership, violent crimes committed, and “quality” interaction with the police.
 Through this system, when individuals scored a high enough LASER score, they were put on a “chronic offenders bulletin” which was available to LAPD officers.
 After a report in 2018 found that 84% of the 233 people with high enough LASER scores to be labeled a "chronic offender" were Black and Latino, the LAPD shut down LASER.